 Data science can require extended periods of concentration.
 This work is best done alone and with minimal interruption.
 If you are a highly social person and desire constant interaction, a data science career might be too isolating.

-3. You’re not detail oriented
+3. You’re not detail-oriented

-Attention to detail is important in data science, because you’re working constantly with statistics, data, and the mathematical and logical algorithms you develop.
-Along with this work, you must be continuously analyzing outcomes of your work.
-An individual with a detail-oriented mind is the best fit for this activity.
+Attention to detail is important in data science because you’re constantly working with statistics, data, and the mathematical and logical algorithms you develop.
+Data science work may require you to dig into complex datasets, which require a high level of attention.

 4. You don’t like tedious tasks